isomerpages/ogp/_about-us/eng/benjaminloh.md

   * Designed and worked on the ORM migration of DigiMC, improving the maintainability of the product

-  * Developed AttendGov, a hackathon product, worked on the upload flow and DB structure.
+  * Developed AttendGov, a hackathon product, worked on the upload flow and DB structure
 quote: ""
 linkedinId: ""